TCF Canada Writing Test: Expression Écrite Tasks Explained

 What is the TCF Canada Expression Écrite?

 The TCF Canada Expression Écrite trips up more Express Entry candidates than any other section.
-Writing is where preparation gaps show up on the scoresheet.
-You can't hide a poorly organized argument or a register mismatch the way you can in a rushed verbal response.
+You can't hide a disorganized argument or a register mismatch under timed conditions.
+The section is graded 0-20, and CLB 7 sits at 10-11 (CLB conversion chart, 2026).

 Key Takeaways